leodube/DigitalGarden/📕 Reading/Scientific Papers/Tree Planting/Physical Exertion and Working Efficiency of Reforestation Workers.md

 ## Conclusion
 The findings of this study indicate that productivity amongst tree planters is achieved through increased exertion and increased efficiency.

-## References
-14. Hill DW: The critical power concept.
-A review.
-In Sports medicine.
-Volume 16.
-Auckland, NZ; 1993:237-254.